hytopiagg/sdk/docs/server.md

 </td><td>

 Represents a particle emitter in the world.
-Particle emitters emit 2D particles in a world that always face the camera.
+Emit 2D particles that always face the camera.

 </td></tr>